 Credits: Kate Shemirani, Facebook & Mediscape UK

-"My sister has passed away as a direct consequence of my mum's actions and beliefs and I don't want anyone else to go through the same pain or loss that I have," said Sebastian, son of anti-vaxxer and a British conspiracy theorist Kate Shemirani, whose daughter passed away from cancer at the age of 23.
+Kate Shemirani: "My sister has passed away as a direct consequence of my mum's actions and beliefs and I don't want anyone else to go through the same pain or loss that I have," said Sebastian, son of anti-vaxxer and a British conspiracy theorist Kate Shemirani, whose daughter passed away from cancer at the age of 23.

 Sebastian blames his mother and her beliefs to have influencing his sister into not taking proper cancer treatment.
-Kate, now an anti-vaccine activist and former nurse, had lost her license to practise in 2020 for misconduct and is best known for promoting conspiracy theories about COVID-19 vaccinations and 5G technology.
+Kate, now an anti-vaccine activist and former nurse, had lost her license to practice in 2020 for misconduct and is best known for promoting conspiracy theories about COVID-19 vaccinations and 5G technology.

 Her daughter, Paloma Shemirani passed away last July from a type of blood cancer when she was only 23.
 As per her brother's claim, it is the mother who is to be blamed.
 However, Kate and her husband wrote to the BBC, claiming that they have evidence against the NHS for her daughter's death.
 The BBC reports: "'Paloma died as a result of medical interventions given without confirmed diagnosis or lawful consent'.
 The BBC has seen no evidence to substantiate these claims."

-Her brothers, Gabriel and Sebastian, allege that Paloma ultimately declined conventional chemotherapy—despite doctors giving her an 80% chance of survival—due to pressure from their mother, with whom she was trying to rebuild a strained relationship.
+Her brothers, Gabriel and Sebastian, allege that Paloma ultimately declined conventional chemotherapy, despite doctors giving her an 80% chance of survival, due to pressure from their mother, with whom she was trying to rebuild a strained relationship.

 They further claim their mother deliberately isolated Paloma from her friends, boyfriend, and extended family, even as her cancer visibly worsened.
 Paloma, a Cambridge graduate who once celebrated top exam results with a bright smile, had dreamed of a career in publishing.